itslu666/Pinboard/README.md

 # Pinboard
-Pinboard is a simple Python Tkinter app that can pin your images on your desktop.
+Pinboard is a simple Python Tkinter app that can pin your images to your desktop.

 ### Features
 - Pin images to desktop (duh)
-- Pin screenshots to desktop
+- Pin from clipboard to desktop
 - Change border / background color
 - Drag images across your screen
 - Zoom into images